Close

 Somerset House

 Skate at Somerset House has become a regular staple on the Christmas calendar over recent years, turning the spectacular neoclassical courtyard into a winter wonderland complete with festive foodie pop-ups and DJ sets.
-This year Skate has partnered up with Moët & Chandon for a fizz-filled takeover that includes indulgent post-skate cocktails.
-The French champagne house has even left its mark on the eye-catching 40-foot Christmas tree, which is topped with shimmering decorations in the shape of champagne corks nestled in amongst the gold baubles.
+This year Skate has partnered with Switzerland Tourism to create a Swiss winter wonderland in the heart of London.
+They’ve even left their mark on the 40ft Christmas tree, which features a built-in chalet at its base with adorable skiing figurines inside each window, and beautiful red, gold and ‘paper airplane’ baubles.

 Strand, Covent Garden, London WC2R 1LA